 Homework and Exam Calendar

-6.1 Area and Surface Area - Complete
+6.1 Area and Surface Area - Completed

 In this unit, students learn to find areas of polygons by decomposing, rearranging, and composing shapes.
 They learn to understand and use the terms “base” and “height,” and find areas of parallelograms and triangles.
 Students approximate areas of non-polygonal regions by polygonal regions.
 They represent polyhedra with nets and find their surface areas

-6.2 Introducing Ratios - Complete
+6.2 Introducing Ratios - Completed

 In this unit, students learn to understand and use the terms “ratio,” “rate,” “equivalent ratios,” “per,” “at this rate,” “constant speed,” and “constant rate,” and to recognize when two ratios are or are not equivalent.
 They represent ratios as expressions, and represent equivalent ratios with double number line diagrams, tape diagrams, and tables.
 They use these terms and representations in reasoning about situations involving color mixtures, recipes, unit pricing, and constant speed.

-6.3 Unit Rates and Percentages - Current Unit
+6.3 Unit Rates and Percentages - Completed

 In this unit, students learn to understand and use the terms “unit rate,” “speed,” “pace,” “percent,” and “percentage,” and recognize that equivalent ratios have equal unit rates.
 They represent percentages with tables, tape diagrams, and double number line diagrams, and as expressions.
 They use these terms and representations in reasoning about situations involving unit price, constant speed, and measurement conversion.

-6.4 Dividing Fractions
+6.4 Dividing Fractions - Current Unit

 In this unit, students examine how the relative sizes of numerator and denominator affect the size of their quotient when numerator or denominator (or both) is a fraction.
 They acquire the understanding that dividing by a/b has the same outcome as multiplying by b, then by 1/a.
 They compute quotients of fractions.
 They solve problems involving lengths and areas of figures with fractional side lengths and extend the formula for the volume of a right rectangular prism to prisms with fractional edge lengths and use it to solve problems.
 They use tape diagrams, equations, and expressions to represent situations involving partitive or quotitive interpretations of division with fractions.
 Given a multiplication or division equation or expression with fractions, they describe a situation that it could represent.
 They use tape diagrams and equations in reasoning about situations that involve multiplication and division of fractions.